Kawhi Leonard: 2023–24: Postseason injury

 On December 8, 2023, Leonard scored a season-high 41 points, along with five rebounds and five assists in a 117–113 win over the Utah Jazz.
 He made a season-high 14 field goals in 23 attempts, was six-of-eight from three-point range and made all seven of his free throws.
 On December 16, Leonard scored 36 points on 12-of-16 shooting, five-of-six from three, seven-of-seven from the free throw line in a 144–122 win over the New York Knicks.

-On January 10, 2024, Leonard signed an extension with the Clippers that will pay him $153 million over the next three years.
+On January 10, 2024, Leonard signed an extension with the Clippers that would pay him $153 million over the next three years.
 On January 23, he recorded just his second career triple-double, posting 25 points, 11 rebounds, and 10 assists in a 127–116 win against the Los Angeles Lakers.
 In the playoffs, Leonard played just two games because of a right knee injury, and without his help, the Clippers would go on to lose the first round series against the eventual Western Conference champion Dallas Mavericks in six games.

 2024–25: Further injuries

 On October 17, 2024, less than a week before the Clippers' season opener against the Phoenix Suns, it was announced that Leonard would be ruled out indefinitely to begin the new season due to inflammation in his right knee sustained at the end of the previous regular season.
 According to Clippers head coach Tyronn Lue, Leonard suffered a "setback" in July while participating in United States national team camp in Las Vegas prior to his withdrawal from the 2024 Summer Olympics.

 After missing the first 34 games, Leonard made his season debut on January 4, 2025, scoring 12 points in a 131–105 win over the Atlanta Hawks.
 However, after appearing in just two games, it was announced that Leonard would step away from the team to be with family who were forced to evacuate in the midst of the Southern California wildfires.
 On March 2, Leonard recorded season-highs with 33 points and 10 rebounds in a 108–102 loss against the Los Angeles Lakers.
 On April 13, Leonard tied his season-high with 33 points, along with six rebounds, seven assists and three steals in a 124–119 overtime win over the Golden State Warriors in the regular season finale to clinch the fifth seed in the Western Conference.
-In Game 2 of the Clippers first round series against the Denver Nuggets, Leonard scored 39 points on 15-of-19 shooting in a 105–102 victory.
+In Game 2 of the Clippers first round series against the Denver Nuggets, Leonard scored a season-high 39 points on 15-of-19 shooting in a 105–102 victory.
 The Clippers eventually lost the series to the Nuggets in seven games.